-Approval Processes and Compliance with Policies and Regulations

-To be approved for delivery, all course curriculum, including all DE course curriculum, must be reviewed through the 5-year curriculum review process pursuant to Title 5, section 55201.
+Approval Processes and Compliance with Policies and Regulations reviewed through the 5-year curriculum review process pursuant to Title 5, section 55201.
 After courses are approved by the department/division, the College Curriculum Committee reviews each proposed and existing course offered through DE separately in accordance with the provision of Title 5, sections 55002, 55200, 55202, 55204, and 55206.